 Recovery time frame after eyelid surgery

-It is important that you follow all postoperative instructions provided by Dr. Gruber.
+It is important that you follow all postoperative instructions provided by Dr. Su.
 This will include information about bandages, drains, taking an antibiotic if prescribed, and the level and type of activity that is safe.
-Dr. Gruber will also provide detailed instructions about the normal symptoms you will experience and any potential signs of complications.
+Dr. Su will also provide detailed instructions about the normal symptoms you will experience and any potential signs of complications.
 It is important to realize that the amount of time it takes for recovery varies greatly among individuals.

 The first two weeks